Overview

 Best Preparations for Vata

-Take one-half teaspoon of kalonji seeds chewed and swallowed with warm water in the morning on an empty stomach.
-Kalonji oil can be taken internally (one teaspoon daily) mixed with honey for immune and digestive support — the honey carries the oil's compounds into the srotas.
-The seeds can be dry-roasted and added to bread, rice dishes, and vegetable preparations — in Middle Eastern and Indian cuisines, kalonji tops naan bread and season vegetable dishes.
-For respiratory conditions, inhale the steam of kalonji seeds boiled in water.
-Kalonji oil applied externally to dry, eczematous skin provides antimicrobial protection and moisture.
+One-half teaspoon of kalonji seeds chewed and swallowed with warm water in the morning on an empty stomach is described in classical sources.
+Kalonji oil is taken internally (one teaspoon daily) mixed with honey for immune and digestive support — the honey carries the oil's compounds into the srotas.
+The seeds are dry-roasted and added to bread, rice dishes, and vegetable preparations — in Middle Eastern and Indian cuisines, kalonji tops naan bread and seasons vegetable dishes.
+For respiratory conditions, steam from kalonji seeds boiled in water is inhaled.
+Kalonji oil applied externally to dry, eczematous skin is described as providing antimicrobial protection and moisture.

 Herb Combinations